JeanaDeLaire/accounting-system-app/README.md

 Visit: [Vitejs Docs](https://vitejs.dev/guide/) for more info.

+## Run The API
+Follow the steps in the API README for setup and running the service: [HTTP API](https://github.com/JeanaDeLaire/accounting-system)

 ## Testing

 Unit tests are included for each main component verifying data rendering and user action events.
 Run the test suite with: